Legio X Equestris

-Legio X Equestris, a Roman legion, was levied by Julius Caesar in 61 BC when he was the Governor of Hispania Ulterior.
-The Tenth was the first legion levied personally by Caesar and was consistently his most trusted.
+Legio X Equestris, a Roman legion, was one of the most trusted legions of Julius Caesar.
 Legio X was famous in its day and throughout history, because of its portrayal in Caesar's Commentaries and the prominent role the Tenth played in his Gallic campaigns.
 Its soldiers were discharged in 45 BC.
 Its remnants were reconstituted, fought for Mark Antony and Octavian, disbanded, and later merged into X Gemina.